 Inscrutable Eating: Asian Appetites and the Rhetorics of Racial Consumption

 Inconvenient Strangers: Transnational Subjects and the Politics of Citizenship

 Shui-yin Sharon Yam

-This new series takes as its starting point the position that intersectionality offers important insights to the field of rhetoric—including that to enhance what we understand as rhetorical practice, we must diversify the types of rhetors, arguments, frameworks, and forms under analysis.
+This series takes as its starting point the position that intersectionality offers important insights to the field of rhetoric—including that to enhance what we understand as rhetorical practice, we must diversify the types of rhetors, arguments, frameworks, and forms under analysis.
 It calls us to account for context by attending to power, identity, difference, and marginalization in addition to rhetoric’s traditional concerns with situation: exigence, rhetor biography, and situational constraints.

 In order to advance rhetoric by diversifying its scholars and its scholarship, Intersectional Rhetorics will emphasize work that addresses the rhetorical practices of marginalized and nonnormative people; publish volumes that are explicitly intersectional, both in addressing multiple modalities of power and in working across multiple fields/disciplines; and seek out authors whose perspectives and standpoints differ from the majority of rhetoric scholars.

 The series seeks to create an outlet for cutting-edge rhetorical scholarship and a visible, exciting new venue for up-and-coming, as well as established, scholars in the field.
 As such, books published in the series must meet the following parameters:

 - draw on intersectional scholarship, including that which utilizes rhetorical methods (broadly construed),

 - use at least two analytical lenses or attend to at least two intersecting/interlocking modalities of power,